• ECTS

 • Transistor oscillators

-• Variable frequency oscillators
+• Variable-frequency oscillators

-• Very high power amplifiers and oscillators
+• High-power amplifiers and oscillators

-Visible and IR optical detectors
+Visible and IR optical sensors

 1. Photometry